 So, how do you ensure this doesn’t happen?

-You know how important speed is even in SEO performance?
+Do you know how important speed is even in SEO performance?

 This is where a Content Delivery Network service comes into play.

-In simple words, CDN distributes the static content of your websites like pictures and videos and puts them in locations closer to the places where your target audience is.
+In simple words, CDN distributes the static content of your websites like pictures and videos, and puts them in locations closer to the places where your target audience is.
 A content delivery network or content distribution network (CDN) is a geographically distributed network of proxy servers and their data centers.
 The way it works also depends on the Content Delivery Network you are using.

 Amazon, Akamai, etc., are just a few of the many names.
 These services have servers everywhere in the world.
 These services cache the content to their servers.